 You might also want to read our post on 10 ways to improve employee wellness here.

-In essence, you want to be seen to value and care about the well-being of your staff and not just to work productivity.
+In essence, you want to be seen to value and care about the well-being of your staff and not just their work productivity.

 The effect of better workplace wellness though does lend itself to improved productivity and reduced staff turnover.